Client Credentials¶

 - Authorization: The authorization server validates the client's authentication request and, if valid, returns an access token

-- Accessing protected resources: The client uses the access token to access the resource server (i.e. Management API)
+- Accessing protected resources: The client uses the access token to access the Tapkey Web APIs (e.g. the Tapkey Access Management Web API)

 Authentication and authorization¶